little-world/rust-course/src/06-lifetime-patterns.md

 ## Pattern 5: Variance and Subtyping

 **Problem**: Lifetime subtyping rules unclear—when can `&'long` be used where `&'short` expected?
 Covariant vs contravariant vs invariant confusing.
-Can't tell if `Wrapper<'a>` accepts longer lifetimes.
-Function pointer lifetimes behave differently.
-Mutable references invariant but immutable covariant.
-PhantomData variance unclear.
-Generic type variance determined by fields.
-Soundness holes if variance wrong.

 **Solution**: Covariant types accept longer lifetimes: `&'a T` is covariant in 'a, so `&'long T` usable where `&'short T` expected.
 Invariant types require exact lifetime: `&mut 'a T` is invariant—can't substitute.
-Contravariant rare: function argument positions.
-Variance rules: `&'a T` covariant, `&mut 'a T` invariant, `fn(&'a T)` contravariant in 'a, `Cell<&'a T>` invariant.
-PhantomData<&'a T> adds covariance.
-Compiler infers variance from structure.
-Longer lifetime ('static) is subtype of shorter.

 **Why It Matters**: Enables flexible lifetime assignments—longer lifetime works where shorter needed.
 Immutable reference covariance allows ergonomic code: can pass long-lived reference to function expecting short.
-Mutable reference invariance prevents soundness holes: can't substitute lifetimes arbitrarily to break safety.
-Variance determines what lifetime conversions are safe.
-Understanding variance explains compiler errors about lifetime mismatches.
-PhantomData controls generic type variance for custom pointer types.

 **Use Cases**: Reference wrappers (determining if Wrapper<'a> covariant), iterator chains (covariant iterators compose naturally), function pointers (contravariant arguments, covariant returns), trait objects (variance of dyn Trait<'a>), smart pointers with references (Arc<&'a T> variance), custom pointer types (controlling subtyping behavior with PhantomData), phantom data usage (adding variance markers to generic types).